Top 10 Rules Of Football

 The college football catch rule is the same as the NFL rule in every regard, apart from the requirement to have both feet in bounds.
 In college, receivers only need to have one foot in bounds while catching the ball.

 2. Fumble Rule

-A fumble occurs when a player is deemed to have possession of the ball and then proceeds to lose possession of the ball before being tackled and deemed down.
-A player is down in the NFL when any body part except for the hands hits the ground as a result of a tackle or they fall and are touched by a defensive player while on the ground.
-In the NCAA a player is down if any body part apart from the hands hits the ground regardless of them being touched or not.
+A fumble occurs when a player is deemed to have possession of the ball and then proceeds to lose possession of the ball before being tackled and ruled “down.”
+A player is considered down in the NFL when any body part (except for the hands and feet) hits the ground as a result of a tackle or when they fall and are touched by a defensive player while on the ground.
+In the NCAA, a player is down if any body part apart from the hands and feet hits the ground, regardless of being touched or not.

 Overtime occurs when two teams are tied at the end of regulation.
 The NCAA and NFL have very different procedures for overtime.